Tuesday, August 29, 2017

 2. Science claims the “Miller-Urey” experiments created life in a test tube in 1952.
 The Miller-Urey ‘primordial soup’ consisted of hydrogen, methane, and ammonia.
 However, the majority of methane and ammonia in the universe comes from the waste products of LIVING things.
 Did my science teachers know that and forget to tell me?
 Very little of it is found in non-biologic formations, and none is found in the sediment layers that predate life on earth.
 That's kind of like starting with some eggs and saying, "Watch me make a chicken."

 3. Amino acids have a ‘twist,’ referred to as being “right-handed” or “left-handed.”
-The fewer than 20 amino acids created by Miller-Urey were equally divided between “right-handed” and “left-handed.”
+The amino acids created by Miller-Urey were equally divided between “right-handed” and “left-handed.”
 But the amino acids that make up living things are all left-handed.

 5. Amino acids are not life.
 They are the building blocks of polypeptides.
-The total number of polypeptide combinations from 20 amino acids is 20 to the 146th power, (a 20 followed by 146 zeroes) yet only 50 of those combinations are the correct ones for life.
-The amino acid combinations Miller-Urey came up with didn't evolve into polypeptides.
+The total number of polypeptide combinations from 20 amino acids is 20 to the 146th power, (a 20 followed by 146 zeroes) yet only 50 of those 20 gazillion combinations are the correct ones for life.
+The 20 or 30 amino acids Miller-Urey came up with didn't evolve into polypeptides.
 In fact, they had to be removed from the 'primordial soup' to prevent them from breaking down again.

 6. Polypeptides are not life, either.
-They are the building blocks of proteins.
+They are merely the building blocks of proteins.
 The possible number of protein combinations from 50 polypeptides is a number a thousand times larger than the mind-boggling number in point 5, above!
-Yet out of that immense number, only 250 of those proteins are the right ones for creating a living organism.
+Yet out of that immense number of possibilities, only 250 of those proteins are the right ones for creating a living organism.

 8. While amino acids are the building blocks of proteins, amino acids do not ‘join’ to form proteins.
 That would be like suggesting that if you put bricks into an acid bath they will 'join' to form a brick wall.
 They won't - they would simply dissolve.
 In the same way, unprotected proteins – such as a conglomeration of amino acids floating in a primordial soup – quickly break down into individual chemicals.